saqallah/Wiki-Event-Impact-Analysis/README.md

 **Before Running the Analysis Script, Modify the Configuration**:

-Before executing the "run_all.py" script, you'll need to customize the configuration in the "config.json" file to specify the event you want to analyze.
-Here's what you should modify in the "config.json" file:
+Before executing the analysis, you'll need to customize the configuration in the `config.json` file to specify the event you want to analyze.
+Here's what you should modify in the `config.json` file:

 ```json
 {